 A key focus will be on ensuring that substantial improvements are made for people with the lowest household incomes.
-Specific attention will be paid to lifting the incomes of the bottom 40 percent of households, with a target of increasing the mean monthly income of this group from RM1,440 in 2009 to RM2,300 in 2015, as stated in the Tenth Malaysia Plan (ETP-A Roadmap for Malaysia, 2012: 60).
+A special focus targets improving the incomes of poorer households through raising the mean monthly income from RM1,440 in 2009 to RM2,300 in 2015 (ETP-A Roadmap for Malaysia, 2012: 60).